pingcap/docs-cn/dev/reference/configuration/pd-server/configuration.md

 - To specify the namespace classifier used by PD
 - Default: "table"
 - If you use TiKV separately, not in the entire TiDB cluster, it is recommended to configure the value to 'default'.

+## `--metrics-addr`

+- The address of Prometheus Pushgateway, which does not push data to Promethus by default.
+- Default: ""